darolew/css548/parser/readme.txt

 Incorrectly translating "hard" programs:

     nestedprocs.p   - nested procedures not implemented
-    sttest.p        - nested procedures not implemented (segfaults) sttest2.p       - nested procedures not implemented
+    sttest.p        - nested procedures not implemented
+    sttest2.p       - nested procedures not implemented
-    sttest3.p       - nested procedures not implemented (segfaults)
+    sttest3.p       - nested procedures not implemented

 Section 4:

-    List any of the Pascal programs with "errors" that you do not display an appropriate error message.
-I.e., say which errors you do not detect.
+Error programs that are not entirely correct:

+    sterror.p       - correct except for nested procedures funcerror.p     - finds errors, then terminates with syntax error

+sterror.p produces all the correct symbol table errors, but it has other errors also since we do not support nested procedures.

+All of these error programs produce the expected errors:

+    arrayerror.p    - produces expected errors
+    sterror2.p      - produces expected errors
+    harderror.p     - produces expected errors
     simpleerror.p   - produces expected errors
-    sterror.p       - nested procedures not implemented (segfaults) sterror2.p      - produces expected errors
-    harderror.p     - produces expected errors
+    paramtypeerror.p - produces expected errors
-    funcerror.p     - Correctly catches first "illegal function on left" error then produces syntax error
-    arrayerror.p    - produces expected errors
+    errors.p        - produces expected errors
-    errors.p        - catches the first few errors, then terminates paramtypeerror.p- catches return error, first param error (segfaults)

 Section 5:

     -Sets
     -Array subscripts
     -Pointers
     -Return values from functions

 Section 6:

--One pass print-as-you-go translator.
+-This is a one pass, print-as-you-go translator.

--Type checking is implemented using a stack of types which are compared and popped as required.
+-Type checking is implemented using a stack of types which are pushed, compared, and popped as required.

 -Pointers and arrays were especially difficult.
 Pascal pointers are dereferenced after the identifier (ident^).
 C++ pointers are dereferenced before